Saskatchewan Horse Federation Grants - Overview

 Applications/Follow Ups Deadline October 31, 2023

-The purpose of this grant is to assist those individuals actively seeking accreditation in equestrian officiating (Judges, Stewards and Course Designers) to attend upgrading sessions not available in Saskatchewan.
-Preference will be given to those aligning with recognized (EC, NRHA, etc.) certification.
 Successful applicants must demonstrate that such courses will benefit the equestrian community as a whole and be prepared to assist the SHF with activities in the Province if called upon to do so.
 Individual must submit proof that they have successfully completed “Respect in Sport” with Sask Sport.